BerriAI/litellm/docs/my-website/docs/proxy/prod.md

 **2. Connect to proxy**

-Add 'SPEND_LOGS_URL' as an environment variable when starting the proxy
+Add `SPEND_LOGS_URL` as an environment variable when starting the proxy

 Example litellm_config.yaml